TommyKloosterman/startup/README.md

 https://www.sourcecodester.com/tutorials/php/10701/simple-love-calculator.html

 from the simon project i was able to see how html works better and i was able to change up the simon game from what the cs260 example was originally.

+from the css project using simon i was able to see how big of a visual difference css makes. i will definately be using more in the future.